How Do I Optimize My Google Business Profile as an HVAC Contractor?

 There are 40+ factors that decide where an HVAC contractor ranks in the Map Pack — primary category, service area setup, description wording, review velocity, review response cadence, photo freshness, post cadence, citation consistency across directories, backlink profile, site speed, GBP Q&A, local page content — and that's before Google's next algorithm update.
 Most HVAC owners who try to handle it themselves spend 5–10 hours a week for the first three months and still miss things.

 We handle it.
 Rankwise works exclusively with HVAC contractors in Metro Vancouver — one contractor per city (your primary GBP city), no exceptions.
-Miss the monthly target, you don't pay that month.
+Position milestones agreed in writing before month one — miss one and billing pauses until we hit it.
 Month-to-month, no lock-in.

 Book a 15-minute call at rankwise.ca/audit.
-We only work with one HVAC contractor per city, so we look closely before taking anyone on.
+We work with one HVAC contractor per city, so we take a close look before taking anyone on.
 On the call: how your business shows up on Google today, which calls might be going to competitors instead of you, and whether we're the right team to help grow your call volume from there.
 If we're not, we'll say so.